 Endocrine and Reproductive Systems

-The Endocrine and Reproductive Systems block in the 2nd year at UCF provides an overview of Endocrine, Reproductive and Genitourinary disorders, focusing on major disease classification and terminology, signs and symptoms, methods of diagnosis, and differential diagnosis as supported by evidence-based medicine.
+The Endocrine and Reproductive Systems module block in the 2nd year at UCF provides an overview building upon knowledge learned of structure and function of these systems: Endocrine, Reproductive and Genitourinary disorders, focusing on to describe major disease classification and terminology, signs and symptoms, methods of diagnosis, and differential diagnosis as supported by evidence-based medicine.
 Basic science and clinical concepts from the first year are applied to the understanding and treatment of disease of these systems.
-This module focuses on molecular and cellular pathology, clinical, pathologic, and laboratory findings, as well as treatment and management of patients with common metabolic and endocrine disorders such as diabetes mellitus, growth and pubertal development, endocrine and hormonal causes of hypertension, pancreas, parathyroid, thyroid, adrenal and neuroendocrine disorders.
+This module focuses on molecular and cellular pathology, clinical, pathologic, and laboratory findings, as well as treatment and management of patients with common metabolic and endocrine disorders such as diabetes mellitus, growth and pubertal development, obesity, endocrine and hormonal causes of hypertension, pancreas, parathyroid, thyroid, adrenal and neuroendocrine disorders.
+Male and female reproductive endocrinology, pathology and pharmacology are addressed and include attention to the psychosocial dynamics, which affect disease of these systems including coverage of healthcare disparities.
 In addition, this module covers the pathophysiology and pathology of nutritional inadequacies or excesses, their clinical manifestations, prevention and treatment.

 - Classify disorders of endocrine metabolism characterized by the overproduction or underproduction of hormones.
 Explain pathophysiology, epidemiology, screening, clinical presentation, laboratory testing, and the pharmacologic management.